 \subsection{Cylinder in Free Stream}

-We simulate the classic benchmark example of steady-state flow around a cylinder under free-stream conditions as shown in Figure \ref{fig:cylinder_setup}.
-To do so, we define the simulation environment to have inflow and outflow boundary conditions on the left and right boundaries of the fluid grid, respectively.
+We simulate the classic benchmark example of a cylinder in free-stream conditions as shown in Figure \ref{fig:cylinder_setup}.
+To do so, we define the simulation environment to have inflow and outflow boundary conditions on the left and right boundaries, respectively.
 The inflow boundary condition is defined to be the free-stream velocity, $u_{\infty}$, while the outflow boundary condition allows vortices to exit freely.
-We define the top and bottom fluid boundaries to have far-field conditions (i.e. the same velocity as inflow) to also simulate free-stream conditions when sufficiently far away from the cylinder.
-The simulated fluid environment is set to have dimensions 20 times the cylinder diameter to ensure the boundary conditions are sufficiently distanced from the cylinder.
+We define the top and bottom fluid boundaries to have far-field conditions (i.e., the same velocity as inflow) to also simulate free-stream conditions when sufficiently distanced from the cylinder.

-To study the generalizability of the simulator to varying Reynolds numbers (ratio of nonlinear convective forces in the fluid), we evaluate the resulting steady-state behaviors under various free-stream velocity conditions.
-As seen in Figures \ref{fig:freestream-cylinder-Re40} and \ref{fig:freestream-cylinder-Re100}, the Aquarium simulator is able to capture both the steady-state vortex pairs at low Reynolds numbers ($Re=40$), and the Kármán vortex street that occurs at higher Reynolds numbers ($Re=100$).
+To study Aquarium's generalizability to varying Reynolds numbers, we evaluate the resulting steady-state behaviors under various free-stream velocities.
+As seen in Figure \ref{fig:freestream-cylinder-vorticity}, Aquarium is able to capture both the steady-state vortex pairs at lower Reynolds numbers ($Re=40$) and the Kármán vortex street at higher Reynolds numbers ($Re=100$).

-To study the flow-induced forces on the cylinder body, we also evaluate the resulting steady-state drag and lift coefficients.
+To study the flow-induced forces on the cylinder, we also evaluate the resulting steady-state drag and lift coefficients.
 As seen in Tables \ref{tab:results-cylinder-Re40} and \ref{tab:results-cylinder-Re100}, there is good agreement between Aquarium and previous numerical and empirical studies.
-This is especially true for the non-dimensional Strouhal number, which characterizes periodic vortex shedding in the wake, and is especially important for studying bio-inspired swimming~\cite{triantafyllou_hydrodynamics_2000}.
+This is also true for the non-dimensional Strouhal number, which characterizes periodic vortex shedding in the wake and is critical for studying bio-inspired swimming~\cite{triantafyllou_hydrodynamics_2000}.